CSCfi/csc-user-guide/docs/support/tutorials/lue.md

 The sources of inaccuracy are:

 1. Old files which have not been accessed are missing size data
-	- There is a specific date (2020-11-18) before which data is not available
+	- There is a specific date (2020-11-18) before which data is not available on **Puhti**.
+Mahti does not have a such a limitation.
-	- Files created/accessed after this are OK
+	- Files created/accessed after this should be ok
     - It's not always possible to fully accurately determine affected files in a sufficiently efficient manner.
 2. We can't get the actual layout of the files on the disk, so we might slightly overestimate the actual disk usage.
 	- So a file which is 95 MB large might only consume 68 MB of disk space if it contains large parts of only zeros.
 3. Files which are currently in use might not be reported correctly
+4.
 ## Basic usage

 Load the module with: